chinamike65/hugo-tuolesi/content/book3/book3en.md

 Motivational flattery is intentional flattery, and intentional mischief is intentional.

-The intention is not to make offerings to save sentient beings, liberate and become Buddhas, but to gain Dharmame and Dharmame.
+The intention is not to make offerings to save sentient beings, liberate and become Buddhas, but to gain fame and name.

 In addition, when lay people make offerings, they are generally for the benefit of this life, happiness, etc., and their intentions are relatively small, and the merits and blessings obtained will be small.
 These are all things that should be paid attention to.

-After sitting uprightly, taking refuge and making offerings to the Buddhas and Bodhisattvas, it is time to sit down to practice and make offerings.
+After sitting upright, taking refuge and making offerings to the Buddhas and Bodhisattvas, it is time to sit down to practice and make offerings.
 (1) Sit upright on a comfortable cushion, with the back high and the front low, sitting in the eight-support method of Pilu.

 138

-If you can't do the Vairocana Eight-Support Method, you can sit in a sitting posture that you feel comfortable with, and prepare to practice the four refuges, the bodhicitta, and the four immeasurable hearts.
+If you can't do the Vairocana Eight-Support Method, you can sit in a sitting posture that you feel comfortable with, and prepare to practice the four refuges, the bodhicitta, and the four immeasurable wishes.

-(2) Refuge Before starting to practice taking refuge, you must first visualize the grain field.
+(2) Refuge Before starting to practice

+taking refuge, you must first visualize the merit field.

 1) Visualize the field of seed and seed.
 The field of seed is also called the field of blessing, and there are five or six different fields of blessing.

 Ordinary people, if we don’t have such a strong ability to visualize, just visualize the guru and Buddha Shakyamuni as indistinguishable, or visualize the guru and the Buddhas as indistinguishable.

-Then, practice taking refuge and making offerings to the seven branches.
+Then, practice taking refuge and making the sevn branch offerings.

-If you are more wise and capable, you can visualize the Futian in "The Tao of Peace and Happiness": in the void in front of you, tens of meters away and directly between your eyebrows, visualize a lotus throne held high by eight white lions.
+If you are wiser and more capable, you can visualize the Buddha field in "The Tao of Peace and Happiness": in the space in front of you, tens of meters away and directly between your eyebrows, visualize a lotus throne held high by eight white lions.
 The superior visualization and his own root guru are indistinguishable from Shakyamuni Buddha.
-Dharmacing himself, he holds the bowl in his left hand to form a seal, and his right hand forms a seal on the ground; the Buddha's mind visualizes the Vajra Master, and the Vajra Master holds the mind.
+Facing himself, he holds the bowl in his left hand to form a seal, and his right hand forms a seal on the ground; the Buddha's mind visualizes the Vajra Master, and the Vajra Master holds the mind.
 Think of a blue Sanskrit hum () character.

-This kind of Shakyamuni Buddha visualized is called Nengren Vajra General Holder.
+This kind of Shakyamuni Buddha visualisation is called Nengren Vajra General Holder.

 139

-Before Shakyamuni Buddha, Dharmacing yourself, visualize your root guru; around the root guru, visualize the guru with whom you have a dharma connection; around the masters, visualize the deity, and others Buddhas, Bodhisattvas, warriors, brave mothers, Dharma protectors and other wisdom deities.
+Before Shakyamuni Buddha, facing yourself, visualize your root guru; around the root guru, visualize the guru with whom you have a dharma connection; around the masters, visualize the deity, and others Buddhas, Bodhisattvas, warriors, brave mothers, Dharma protectors and other wisdom deities.

 In front of the Dharma thrones of all the deities, there are teachings of their own, which appear in the form of scriptures that emit light.
 Visualize the Buddhas, Bodhisattvas and teachers looking at them with joy.

-If the visualization ability is stronger, you can visualize the grain field in detail in the following way:
+If the visualization ability is stronger, you can visualize the buddha field in detail in the following way:

-Above the head of Nengren Vajradhara, visualize the lineage gurus of the practice and blessings group headed by Vajradhara, such as the great yogis such as Venerable Lahoula and Venerable Levwa.
+Above the head of Nengren Vajradhara, visualize the lineage gurus of the practice and blessings group headed by Vajradhara, such as the great yogis such as Venerable Rahula and Venerable Levwa.

 The right shoulder of Nengren Vajradhara is shining, and on the light, he visualizes Maitreya Bodhisattva, the surroundings of Maitreya Bodhisattva, and visualizes the lineage masters of the Guangxing School, such as Bodhisattva Asanga, Bodhisattva of Worldly Relatives, Bodhisattva of Liberation Army, etc.

-On the left shoulder of Nengren Vajra General Holder, there is light on the light to visualize Manjusri Bodhisattva, around Manjusri Bodhisattva, and visualize the lineage masters of the Deep View School, such as Nagarjuna, Moon Bodhisattva, Dazheng Li Rhododendron, and Venerable Atisha.
+On the left shoulder of Nengren Vajra Holder, there is light on the light to visualize Manjusri Bodhisattva, around Manjusri Bodhisattva, and visualize the lineage masters of the Deep View School, such as Nagarjuna, Moon Bodhisattva, Dazheng Li Rhododendron, and Venerable Atisha.
 Wait.

 Our gurus include root gurus, as well as lineage gurus from the Guangxing School, the Deep View School, and the Practice and Blessing School.